 Do you consider yourself to be community minded?
 Are you interested in learning more about the inner workings of your city?
-If so, you may want to consider enrolling in the City’s 2023 Spring Citizens Academy.
-Classes begin on February 1, 2023 from 6PM-8:30PM (with the exception of the first class which will be from 6PM-9PM) and run each Wednesday evening at varying locations within the city for nine weeks.
-Graduation ceremony will take place at the special City Council meeting on Thursday, April 6, 2023 at 7:00 p.m.
+If so, you may want to consider enrolling in the City’s 2024 Fall Citizens Academy.
+Classes begin on in early fall and are held from 6PM-8:30PM (with the exception of the first class which will be from 6PM-9PM) and run each Wednesday evening at varying locations within the city for nine weeks.
+Graduation ceremony will take place at a the November 6, 2024 City Council meeting.
 Class size is limited to 30 participants.

 “The Citizens Academy was a WONDERFUL OPPORTUNITY to learn how our City runs, and you meet new people also!
 You will have a lot of respect for the people in each department who are so passionate about their jobs!
 It was an incredibly interesting behind the scenes adventure!
 I would recommend everyone take the Citizens Academy!
 It really makes you proud to be a New Port Richey Resident!” – Jean LeFebvre, 2022 Fall Academy Graduate